Maria Luisa, Duchess of Lucca: Duchess of Lucca

 When Maria Luisa arrived in Lucca, she was already thirty-five years old.
-Ten years of endless struggles had taken their toll: her youth was gone and she had gained a lot of weight.
+Ten years of endless struggles had taken their toll: she was prematurely aged and had gained a lot of weight.
 Nevertheless, she set her sights on a new marriage.
 She first addressed Ferdinand III, Grand Duke of Tuscany, who was a widower, and also her first cousin, possibly with the idea of securing her position in Lucca and gaining a foothold in Florence.
 After this failed, she tried Archduke Ferdinand of Austria-Este but this failed as well.
 After the assassination of Charles Ferdinand, Duke of Berry, in 1820, there were plans to marry her to his father, the future King Charles X of France.

 Maria Luisa's firm intention was to obliterate every trace of the government of Elisa Bonaparte, who had ruled Lucca from 1805 to 1814 and who nominally succeeded Maria Luisa in Tuscany in 1808.
 As duchess, she promoted public works and culture in the spirit of enlightenment and during her government the sciences flourished.
 Between 1817 and 1820, she ordered the complete renewal of the inner decorations of the Palazzo Ducale, completely redecorating the building into its present form, making the Palazzo one of the finest in Italy.
 Maria Luisa, a religious woman, favored the clergy.
 In her small state, seventeen new convents were founded in the six years of her reign.
-Among the projects she accomplished were the building of a new aqueduct and the development of Viareggio, the port of the Duchy.
+Among the projects she accomplished were the building of a new aqueduct and the development of Viareggio, the port of the duchy.

-Politically, Maria Luisa disregarded the constitution imposed on her by the congress of Vienna and governed Lucca in an absolutist fashion, though her government was not very reactionary and oppressive.
+Politically, Maria Luisa disregarded the constitution imposed on her by the Congress of Vienna and governed Lucca in an absolutist fashion, though her government was not very reactionary and oppressive.
 When the Spanish liberals imposed a constitution on her brother, King Ferdinand VII, she opened up to the idea of accepting a constitution, but the resurgence of Spanish absolutism in 1823 ended her intentions.
-In 1820, she arranged the wedding of her twenty-year-old son's with Princess Maria Teresa of Savoy, one of the twin daughters of King Victor Emmanuel I of Sardinia.Marques de Villa-Urrutia, La Reina de Etruria, p.
-151. The relationship with her son had turned sour and later he complained that his mother had "ruined him physically, morally and financially".
+In 1820, she arranged the wedding of her twenty-year-old son's with Princess Maria Teresa of Savoy, one of the twin daughters of King Victor Emmanuel I of Sardinia.
+The relationship with her son had turned sour and later he complained that his mother had "ruined him physically, morally and financially".

 Death

 Throughout these years, she spent the summers in Lucca and the winters in Rome.
 She went to Rome on 25 October 1823 to her Palace in Piazza Venezia, already feeling ill.
 On 22 February 1824 she signed her will and died of cancer on 13 March 1824 in Rome.
-Her body was taken to Spain to be buried at the Escorial.
+Her body was taken to Spain to be buried at El Escorial.
 A monument to her memory was erected in Lucca.
 Upon her death, she was succeeded by Charles Louis.